NDP 2019: Past and present contributions honoured in bicentennial spectacle at the Padang

 These tales of courage took centre stage and were interspersed with an exuberant performance from 600 performers on the drums, as well as rappers Yung Raja and Fariz Jabba.

-READ: NDP show to feature six-metre tall lion puppet in laser spectacle

-Rushing out onto the stage next were around 850 students from Hau Yi Secondary School, Juying Primary School, Pasir Ris Crest Secondary School and Temasek Secondary School.
+Rushing out onto the stage next were around 850 students from Hua Yi Secondary School, Juying Primary School, Pasir Ris Crest Secondary School and Temasek Secondary School.

 Radiating an exuberant energy and clad in shiny silver, they formed landmarks such as the Changi Airport and the Supertrees at Gardens by the Bay, remarkably in sync with the video on the giant screen above.